 Pressure reducing valves reduce a high and frequently fluctuating pressure to an adjustable constant pressure downstream of the valve.
 A spring keeps the valve open and this closes as the outlet pressure rises.

-Overflow valves control an adjustable constant pressure upstream of the valve.
+Backpressure regulators control an adjustable constant pressure upstream of the valve.
 A spring keeps the valve close.
 As the inlet pressure rises the valve opens.